Contact Bruce

 painting is smoke-damaged.
 Damn, I realise the Picasso may now be

 worthless.
-I then reason that I can earn much money in
+I then reason that I can earn

 the capitalist system to somehow compensate the Picasso's financial